 The Minnesota Housing Rehabilitation Loan Program is funded by the state.
-One project is under construction.
-A second project was closed and completed in January.
-Five projects are either in the eligibility process or bidding stage.
+Fifteen applications have been received.
+Four projects are either in the eligibility process or bidding stage.
+One applicant is over income.
 Ten applicants have been unresponsive.

 River View Heights (Moorhead Public Housing Agency)